RPalaciosDev/Project2_CST438-01_2252/README.md

 # TierList App

 A modern, mobile-first application for creating and sharing tier lists.
 Built with Expo, React Native, and a microservices architecture.
+Features secure HTTPS communication and SSL certificate implementation.

 ## Project Structure